-Allan has taken this argument further, suggesting that the "Yao dian" proper is not about Yao at all, but that it is the Shang high god di 帝 who appoints Shun as emperor.
-In this reading, the initial phrase di Yao yue 帝堯曰 would be a much later (Warring States?) interpolation.
-If so, the entire discussion about fangxun evaporates, leaving the "Yao dian" to start with a song in celebration of antiquity.
-In the following discussion, I will leave this intriguing possibility aside in order to tease out the different ideological representations of kingship that the text offered to its Warring States and Han readers.
+36 Allan (1991: 58-62) has taken this argument further, suggesting that the "Yao dian" proper is not about Yao at all but that it is the Shang high god di 帝 who appoints Shun as emperor.
+In this reading, the initial phrase 帝堯曰 would be a much later (Warring States?) interpolation.
+While this is an intriguing possibility, it lacks specific evidence.